silverhammermba/superuser/_posts/2013-01-01-beginning.markdown

 access and tasks you are not allowed to perform.
 That is because you are a regular user rather than a superuser.
 And for good reason!
 Certain information on your computer is extremely sensitive.
-If the information becomes corrupted you could lose your personal files, crash the computer, or even cause irreversible damage to it!
+If the information becomes corrupted you could lose your personal data, crash the computer, or even cause irreversible damage to it!
 The superuser has no restrictions when using the computer, which means an ignorant superuser can easily cause serious damage to a computer by acting carelessly.
 On the flipside, a superuser can tweak and tailor